sammytesfai/Multi-Chain-Data-Verification-with-ZKP/asset-transfer-basic/chaincode-external/README.md

 ## Installing the external chaincode

 We can't use the test network script to install an external chaincode so we will have to do a bit more work.
-However, we can still leverage part of the test-network scripts to make this easier.
+However, we can still leverage part of the modified-test-net scripts to make this easier.

-From the `test-network` directory, set the following environment variables to use the Fabric binaries:
+From the `modified-test-net` directory, set the following environment variables to use the Fabric binaries:

 ```
 export PATH=${PWD}/../bin:$PATH